-Manufacturer - If RYO is entered as the Fed Description, enter the manufacturer of the productbeing reported.Refer to theelectronicfilingTable of Codes.
-Referto reportingstate's tobacco directory.
+Manufacturer - If RYO is entered as the Fed Description, enter the manufacturer of the product being reported.
+Refer to the Electronic Filing Guide Table of Codes.
+Refer to reporting state's tobacco directory.

 Manufacturer EIN - Enter the Employer Identification Number of the manufacturer of the tobacco product being reported.
 This field is optional.